This turns plausible advertising into a relevant message

 Fortunately, companies today are partly forced to be shorter.
 This is because content is becoming more and more mobile, and there is a very limited space compared to the desktop.

-A Twitter message now has only 140 characters, and the Google Adwords ad has no more than one heading of 25 characters and two 35 characters.
-Or a picture on Facebook, where only 20 percent of the area can be text.
-Otherwise you can not advertise your product with Facebook ads.
+A Twitter message has only 140 characters and the Google Adwords ad does not allow more than one heading with 25 characters and two lines of text with 35 characters each.
+Or a picture on Facebook, in which only 20 percent of the area may be provided with text.
+Otherwise you cannot use Facebook-Advertise ads.